 Step 3: Going fully Plant-Based (July 2013 – now)

 This step was the most important one for me.
 I knew dairy made me ill and I had rashes on my arms after consuming dairy, yet I kept eating it because cheese was an alternative to meat for me.
-But somehow, in July 2013 after watching 20 minutes of Earthlings, something clicked and I cried in my bed, deciding not to consume anything from animals.
+But somehow, in July 2013 after watching 20 minutes of Earthlings, something clicked and I cried in my bed, deciding not to consume anything from animals ever again.
 And I kept my promise.
 I stopped eating dairy, eggs, meat, fish and everything that isn’t plant-based.
 I know everyone says this but honestly, I felt so much better.
 My only regret is not starting sooner.

 Also, eating fully plant-based helps with snacking as you can’t eat half of the things you would be tempted to if you were eating anything you’d want.
 But don’t worry, there are other yummy vegan treats that will make you forget about the unhealthy temptations 😉